 - What does it combat?
 Bacteria, protozoa, suspended solids and chemicals

-- Dosage 2,000 litres – then you’ll have to replace the ceramic cartridge.
-Of course, you’ll have to sand it or clean it every once and a while as well.
+- What is the dosage?
+2,000 litres – then you’ll have to replace the ceramic cartridge.
+Of course, you’ll have to sand it or clean it every once in a while as well.

 - How heavy is the MSR Miniworks?
 456 grams

-- Application Who is it best suited for?
+- What is it good for?
 Very cloudy water; frequent and heavy use

 + filters suspended particles, bacteria, protozoa as well as chemicals out of the water